-The Confederate Monuments Advisory Committee was created by legislation in the wake of the tragic events in Charlottesville, Virginia in August of this year.
-Mayor Reed and City Council have charged the Committee with developing recommendations for moving forward with city-owned Confederate-related monuments and street names.
+The Confederate Monuments Advisory Committee was created by legislation in the wake of the tragic events in Charlottesville, Virginia in August of 2017.
+The City of Atlanta charged the Committee with developing recommendations for moving forward with city-owned Confederate-related monuments and street names.

 The committee members will meet at Atlanta City Hall on the following dates at 6:00 p.m.: